 In 1953 a book was produced by the company giving details of its history over the previous 110 years.
 Friends of Troopers Hill were given a copy of this book, which was written by Dr T. Howard Butler, the founder's grandson, at their history exhibition in September 2005.
 Another excellent account of the history of the works is in paper written by Raymond Holland, who worked at the tar works for 20 years.
 Raymond gave a talk based on his paper to the St George History Group in September 2009.
 It has been published by the Society of Chemical Industry under the title 'A History of Tar Distillation at Crew's Hole, Bristol' and can be downloaded here.
 The photographs of the works on this page were taken in 1953 and belong to Raymond Holland who was kind enough to give us permission to use them.
 More of Raymond's photographs can be seen on our Old Photographs page, together with many other photos showing the Tar Works and Troopers Hill and the changes that have taken place since the works closed.

 Troopers Hill was purchased by Bristol City Council in 1956 for use as a public open space.
 The adjacent land between the hill and Lamb Hill was purchased in the same year, but this was for use as Malvern Road Tip.
 The hill was largely left to take care of itself and seems to have remained largely unchanged until the early 1990s.
 Following the closure of the Tar Works and St Annes Board Mills in the 1980s various plans were made to regenerate the area.
 Little came of these plans but in 1991 the Bristol Development Corporation installed fences around the site and constructed new paths (see Set G on our Old Photographs page).
 This was aimed at keeping motorcycles off the site and 'stopping Troopers Hill from wearing out'.
 Troopers Hill was declared as a Local Nature Reserve (LNR) on 22nd June 1995 (click for copy of public notice) in recognition of the wide range of wildlife present on the hill and its importance as a unique habitat in the Bristol area due to the presence of acidic soils.
+Bristol City Council produced a leaflet describing the site at around this time.
 The start of the Wildspace! project in 2002 run by Sally Oldfield was the next significant event and led directly to the formation of Friends of Troopers Hill in December 2003.
 The hill's history since then is recorded elsewhere on this website.

 There are three pdf documents that give more information on the history of the site that you can down load from the links below.
 The desk study into the lower chimney was commissioned by Bristol Parks and they and BARAS have both given us permission to post it here.
 It contains images of several old maps.